Jump to Your Month:

 July – Ruby

 One of the most popular traditional jewelry stones, ruby is exceptionally durable.
 Its colors — always red — can reach vivid levels of saturation.
 Fine-quality rubies are some of the most expensive gemstones, with record prices over $1,000,000 per carat.
-However, rubies are also subjected to more treatments than almost any other gem.

 Color: All varieties of red, from pinkish, purplish, orangey, brownish, to dark red.